warlocksmurf/localctf-writeups/boh2023/cryptography.md

 e: 3
 ```

-So I created my own decryption script (with ChatGPT).
-After using the decryption script, the flag will be created as flag.txt.
+So I created a decryption script with ChatGPT to obtain flag.

 Decryption script:
 ```